-After alighting the plane, the royal couple were met with spear-carrying tribesmen covered in white war paint.
-The tribesmen stood on guard, and only stood at ease once instructed by the chief of the Tetekanji area, who declared the couple friendly.
+Here, the royal couple were met by locals who stood on guard, and only stood at ease once instructed by the chief of the Tetekanji area, who declared the couple friendly.
 This is a traditional greeting ceremony on Marau.
 After, the Duke and Duchess saw, and joined in with, a choir singing the National Anthem.

-The Royal couple were then handed garland necklaces made from shell money.
+William and Kate were then handed garland necklaces made from shell money.
 Each necklace is worth around £150 and takes three months to make.
 They’re crafted from nut shells and dolphin teeth found washed up on the shore.
-Here we can see a picture of Kate wearing the necklace:

 Later, the couple were due to jet off to a private island resort on the island of Tavanipupu.
 Before boarding the waiting motor yacht, nine women entered the water waist deep to perform a traditional dance.
 Here we can take a look:

-The dress features the same Broderie Anglaise detailing as Kate’s white Alexander McQueen skirt suit from day two of the tour, as you can see in the image below:
+The dress features Broderie Anglaise detailing, as you can see in the image below: